profi248/backuwup/docs/src/client.md

 cargo run --release
 ```

-The client application relies on SQLite.
-If you don't have the library installed already, the build might fail, and it will be necessary to get it manually.
-On Linux it should be sufficient to install packages from the repository, usually named `libsqlite3-dev` and `libsqlite3` for Debian-based distributions or `sqlite-devel` and `sqlite` for Red Hat-based distributions.
-On Windows, try following [this guide](https://github.com/rusqlite/rusqlite#notes-on-building-rusqlite-and-libsqlite3-sys).

-Configuration constants can be changed in the `defaults.rs` file.
+Compile-time configuration constants can be changed in the `defaults.rs` file.

 ## Usage
 The client application needs to connect to a server.
 The default server address is `127.0.0.1:9999`, but it can be overridden with the environment variable `SERVER_ADDR`.